Chop Chop Tree logo

 7AM - 11PM

-• Ice storms snapping limbs on older silver maples and birches in established neighborhoods
+• Ice storms breaking limbs on mature silver maples and birches in older neighborhoods

-• Pine beetle infestations weakening stands of native conifers near undeveloped parcels
+• Pine beetle activity weakening native conifers near undeveloped lots

-• Root heave damaging driveways and sidewalks in South Hill properties with mature elms
+• Root lift damaging sidewalks and driveways in South Hill properties with established elms

-• Windthrow risks in tree trimming company in Veradale, WA where shallow soils limit anchorage
+• Windthrow concerns in tree trimming company in Veradale, WA where shallow soil reduces stability

-• Crown dieback in ornamental fruit trees stressed by tree trimming in Valleyford, WA summer heat and inconsistent watering
+• Crown dieback in fruit trees stressed by tree trimming in Valleyford, WA heat and irregular watering

 Chop Chop Tree logo

-Chop Chop Tree connects Spokane residents with experienced local contractors who prioritize safety, transparency, and long-term results.
-The network includes certified arborists and skilled crews ready to handle everything from routine pruning to complex removals.
+Chop Chop Tree helps Spokane property owners find experienced local contractors who value safety, clear communication, and lasting results.
+The network includes certified arborists and trained crews prepared for routine pruning, emergency work, and demanding removals.

-Don't gamble with a dangerous tree situation.
-Reach out to Chop Chop Tree's trusted local network for a thorough evaluation and straightforward pricing.
-Call (509) 260-3535 now to arrange your free consultation and protect your property.
+If a tree is becoming a risk, don’t wait for it to worsen.
+Contact Chop Chop Tree’s trusted local network for a detailed evaluation and clear pricing.
+Call (509) 260-3535 now to schedule your free consultation and help protect your property.

 Tree Pruning